FAQ: FORENSIC INTERVIEW

 - Reduce the level of trauma experienced by you and your child

 - Help your child and family begin to heal and offer appropriate community referrals

-While at the Ralston House your child will be interviewed by a specially trained forensic therapist, law enforcement representative, or social services professional.
-These professionals will ensure your child is not being re-traumatized, while allowing him/her to tell his/her story.
+While at Ralston House, your child will be interviewed by a specially trained forensic interviewer, law enforcement representative, or human services professional.
+These professionals will ensure your child is not being re-traumatized, while allowing them to tell their story.